olivercalder/shadowfont/README.md

 - Most secure
   - Can one of the above optimizations be in place without compromising security?
   - Perhaps randomize the order in which pixels for a given character are masked?
-  - Pad message with redundant bits to maximize the number of other valid messages (ie. no invalid output characters) which can be built using the same encoded message but different key
+  - Pad message with redundant bits to maximize the number of other valid messages (ie. no invalid output characters) which can be built using the same encrypted message but different key
     - This seems the most promising, and the most challenging